lucasdcf/blips/blip-0003 - Copy.md

 And if the payee's wallet doesn't support including a "Name", still Alfred can manually type his name in the description field.
 Not the best experience in the world, but doable.

+## Universality

+This proposal lives in the application layer.
+It is not necessary for a lightning implementation to support/insert what the blip does here.

+## Backwards Compatibility

+This does not have backwards compatibility concerns

 ## Reference Implementations

 * Blixt: <https://github.com/hsjoberg/blixt-wallet/commit/e0ab93fdbaa92ec56bf920803bae22bf9108dfc4>